omriBernstein/farse/readme.md

 # About

-Use case: you've got an [arrow](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions)/[generator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function*)/normal function and you want: its name, an array of its declared arguments, and/or its body.
+Use case—you've got an [arrow](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions)/[generator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function*)/normal function and you want: its name, an array of its declared arguments, its body, and/or what kind of function it is.

 # Getting started